 Prophylaxis and Therapy.
-Two factors were mainly responsible for the greatly reduced incidence of gas gangrene after the early days of the war: surgical measures and the introduction of antitoxic sera.
-Of these, adequate and immediate surgical treatment was the more valuable; in all cases the wound was cleaned and drained, while necrotic material was removed.
-When the disease developed the affected tissues were removed en bloc; in the severe cases amputation of the affected limb was sometimes necessary.
+Two factors were mainly responsible for the greatly reduced incidence of gas gangrene after the early days of the last war: surgical measures and the introduction of antitoxic sera.
+Of these, adequate and immediate surgical treatment is the more important; in all cases the wound is cleaned and drained, while necrotic material is removed.
+When the disease develops the affected tissues are removed en bloc; in the severe cases amputation of the affected limb may sometimes be necessary.

-Specific sera, prepared by the immunization of the horse with the various toxins, were available for general application in the late days of the war, and, while their value could not be definitely determined, they appear to have served a useful purpose both in prophylaxis and therapy.
-Robertson and Felix (1930) have recently found that, in the experimental disease, a combined antibacterial and antitoxic serum had more effect than the antitoxic serum alone.
+Specific sera, prepared by the immunization of the horse with the various toxins, were available for general application in the late days of the last war, and, while their value could not be definitely determined, they appear to have served a useful purpose both in prophylaxis and therapy.
+In the present war polyvalent gas-gangrene antitoxin is being used extensively.
+All severely wounded cases receive a standard prophylactic dose as soon as possible after wounding.
+The standard dose has recently been increased threefold and now contains : 9,000 units of Cl. welchii antitoxin, 4,500 units of Cl. septicum antitoxin and 3,000 units of Cl. ædematiens antitoxin.
+In all cases, however, the most important prophylactic measure against gas-gangrene is early and rigorous surgery.